21wilsol/ENGR407-Brachytherapy-Project/Radiation/README.md

 -Thirdly, the correct version of python has to be installed as Docker and OpenMC use different versions.
 This project used Python 3.10 with all imports being for that version also

 -Finally to run the code, it has to be run through the cmd window by accessing docker, the run commands i used are in the start of the file and are "cd (file folder location)" then "python (file name)"

+Some code requries extra excel files which need to be downloaded and correctly sourced in code.